A: The PharmD program is a full-time, four-year program.

 A: Students are welcome and encouraged to reapply to our PharmD program.
 You would need to resubmit all application materials for consideration for the next year.
 Please consider that a maximum of three (3) application attempts will be allowed.
 Students not accepted after their third application attempt will have to wait three (3) years to reapply from their last (or third) application attempt.
 Learn more about the reapplication process to the PharmD program.

 A: Yes.
 International students need to complete all prerequisite coursework.
 All international coursework must be evaluated by World Education Services (WES).
-International students must complete the Communication A (English Composition) prerequisite course and the Ethnic Studies (U.S. Diversity course) prerequisite course in the United States.
-In addition to the required application materials, international applicants must also submit the TOEFL (if applicable), VISA/I-20 documentation, financial verification form, and funding documentation.
+In addition to the required application materials, international applicants must also submit the TOEFL/IELTS (if applicable) and the financial verification form.
+Accepted International students must submit VISA/I-20 documentation and additional funding documentation.

 A: No. We do not offer an accelerated PharmD program.
 All applicants to the PharmD program must complete the PharmD prerequisite courses to be eligible for admission.
 While courses completed in another country may fulfill some of the PharmD prerequisites, it is extremely uncommon for previous coursework to fulfill all of the requirements.
 Please see the National Association of Boards of Pharmacy (NABP) to see if you are eligible to participate in the Foreign Pharmacy Graduate Equivalency Examination (FPGEE).

 A: No. Prerequisites can be “in progress” at the time of application but would need to be completed by the time of entrance into the School of Pharmacy.
 Students may use the summer prior to enrollment to complete required work.